aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

 ## Upload model

 1. A pre-trained model is already available at `mnist/serving/tensorflow/model`.
 This model requires your serving component has GPU.
+Alternatively, you can generate a model as explained at [Training MNIST using TensorFlow and Keras on Amazon EKS](../training/tensorflow.md).

-   Use an S3 bucket in your region and upload this model:
+1. Use an S3 bucket in your region and upload this model:

    ```
-   cd mnist/serving/tensorflow
+   cd mnist/serving/tensorflow/model
-   aws s3 sync model/ s3://eks-tf-model/mnist/1
+   aws s3 sync . s3://eks-tf-model/mnist/1
    ```

 ## Install the TensorFlow Serving component